syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 # Selection in WinUI Segmented Control

-This section explains how to customize the selected item and its related operations in the Segmented Control.
+This section explains how to customize the selected item and its related operations in the Segmented control.

 ## Selected item customization

-The Segmented Control allows you to customize the appearance of SelectedItem using the `SelectedSegmentStyle` property. we need to provide style of target type as [Border](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.border).
+The Segmented control allows you to customize the appearance of SelectedItem using the `SelectedSegmentStyle` property. we need to provide style of target type as [Border](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.border).

 {% tabs %}
 {% highlight xaml %}